-Since hearing about the Tasmanian Trail some 7 years ago I dreamed of walking it but never took the leap to face my fears and actually commit to doing it.
+Since reading about the Tasmanian Trail in a newspaper article in 2009 I dreamed of walking it but never took the leap to face my fears and actually commit to doing it.
 Early in November 2013, I set my mind to not let my fear and indecision get the better of me again and internally committed to complete it.

 After deliberating for a few weeks about when I should start I felt like it would be best to do it as soon as I could.
 March is known to have the most stable weather in Tasmania so I decided to start on the 1st of March 2014.
 This start date also gave me three months to train and prepare for the journey I was about to embark on.